ts756632/Case-Study-2/README.md

 </br>
 </br>

-• Cleaned and analyzed data using Microsoft SQL Server.
+• Cleaned and analyzed data using Microsoft SQL Server.</br>
-• Visualized data insights and created dashboard using Tableau.
+• Visualized data insights and created dashboard using Tableau.</br>
-• Tracked wellness data and found the trends.
+• Tracked wellness data and found the trends.</br>
-• Made data-driven recommendations to help influence marketing strategy.
+• Made data-driven recommendations to help influence marketing strategy.</br>

 ### Tool used: